 Implementation of the Australian Curriculum began across the country to varying degrees in 2011, with the introduction of the initial phase consisting of English, mathematics, science and history.
 Two further phases were introduced covering eight more learning areas.
 In addition, the curriculum includes the general capabilities of literacy, numeracy, information and communication technology capability, critical and creative thinking, personal and social capability, ethical understanding, and intercultural understanding (ACARA, 2011b).
 The Melbourne Declaration also proposed environmental sustainability be integrated across the curriculum (MCEETYA, 2008).
-Therefore, in developing the new national curriculum, ACARA encapsulated sustainability in one of three cross-curriculum priorities (CCPs), to be "embedded in all learning areas" (ACARA, 2013a).
+Therefore, in developing the new national curriculum, ACARA encapsulated sustainability in one of three cross-curriculum priorities (CCPs), to be "embedded in all learning areas" with "a strong, but varying presence, depending on their relevance to the learning areas" (ACARA, 2013a).
 However, the presence of sustainability in the curriculum has come with much confusion, controversy and "ridicule" (Donnelly & Wiltshire, 2014, p.
 100).